HarleyDevelopment/Simple-V13-Bot-Base/README.md

 This **Simple Base** is used for learning how to make a bot, creating a bot or simply saving you time whilst making a bot.

 ## TOS
 When using please give credits of the base.
+It doesn't need to be huge, just my name & discord invite somewhere within a credits command is completely fine.

 ## Credits
 - [Harley](https://discord.gg/tKy4tqyc3y) - Creating The Project